TrevorA-TrevorA/rtc_code_editor/README.md

 **Summary**: Authenticated users invite one or more people to co-edit source files.
 During an edit session, editors stream changes to the code through WebRTC data channels, which are initialized by a websocket server.
 Separate websocket channels are used for chat and notifications.
 The editor component has VS Code key bindings.

-I also intend to develop a CLI with watch mode and git integration.

 **Backend**: Ruby on Rails with PostgreSQL

 **UI**: React, Redux, and the Ace Editor API.